 Cotton Made in Africa (CmiA)

-Following the principle of 'helping others to help themselves', Cotton made in Africa provides smallholders with training in modern, efficient, and environmentally friendly cultivation methods.
-In addition to this, it also imparts basic knowledge of business and economics.
-Pre-financing measures, the protection of natural conservation areas, and the ban of genetically modified cottonseed are just as much a part of the CmiA standard as compliance with the ILO core labor standards and the promotion of women's equal rights.
-Further information is available at: www.cottonmadeinafrica.org/en
+Cotton Made in Africa trains smallholders in modern, efficient and environmentally friendly cultivation methods as well as business and economics.
+Pre-financing measures, protecting natural conservation areas and banning genetically modified cottonseed are as critical to the CmiA standard as complying with ILO core labor standards and promoting women's equal rights.

-Fair Trade cotton farms are audited against fair trade standards which drive income sustainability, community and individual well-being, empowerment, and environmental stewardship.
-In addition the cotton growers have security to sell their cotton at a fixed minimum price, which covers the costs associated with sustainable production and protects against market volatility.
-Lastly, growers receive a Fair Trade premium, which is a small amount per purchase which they re-invest in social and economic community projects that they select.
-Further information is available at: fairtradecertified.org or fairtrade.net
+Fair Trade cotton farms are audited for compliance with fair trade standards which drive income sustainability, community and individual well-being, empowerment and environmental stewardship.
+The cotton growers can sell their cotton at a fixed minimum price that covers the costs associated with sustainable production and protects against market volatility.

 Global Organic Textile Standard (GOTS)

-The Global Organic Textile Standard (GOTS) defines globally consistent and rigorous criteria for the processing of textiles made from certified organic natural fibers throughout the entire supply chain.
-These criteria include the controlled organic cultivation of fibers, environmentally friendly and socially responsible production and consistent labelling of products.
-Compliance with the guidelines is verified throughout the supply chain with regard to the use of chemical additives and the core labor standards of the International Labour Organisation (ILO).
-Only textiles products, which contain at least 70% organically cultivated natural fibers may receive GOTS certification.
-This certification needs to be issued by an independent testing institute.
-Further information is available at: global-standard.org
+The Global Organic Textile Standard (GOTS) establishes consistent and rigorous criteria worldwide for the processing of textiles made from certified organic natural fibers throughout the entire supply chain.
+These criteria include the controlled organic cultivation of fibers, environmentally friendly and socially responsible production and consistent product labelling.

 Organic Content Standard (OCS)

-The Organic Content Standard (OCS) enables the exact share of ecologically sound materials contained in a product to be recorded.
-The OCS tracks the use of certified, organically produced natural fibers, from the creation of the individual fibers to the finished product.
-Depending on the share of organically produced fibers contained, the certified product displays either the “OCS blended” logo (contains at least 5%) or the “OCS 100” logo (contains 95-100%).
-ALDI requires cotton in OCS blended labelled products to be of 100% organic origin and only allows blending with non-cotton materials.
-Further information is available at: textileexchange.org/integrity
+The Organic Content Standard (OCS) records the exact share of ecologically sound materials in a given product.
+From the creation of the individual fibers to the finished product, the OCS tracks the use of certified, organically produced natural fibers.
+Depending on the share of organically produced fibers, the certified product displays either the “OCS blended” logo (contains at least 5%) or the “OCS 100” logo (contains 95-100%).
+We require cotton in OCS-blended labelled products to be of 100% organic origin and only allow blending with non-cotton materials.
+Learn more.